 Thankfully, gingivitis isn’t contagious in an alarming way.
 As long as you maintain good oral hygiene practices, you won’t have to worry about catching the disease from a loved one.
 But if you have gingivitis, avoid sharing saliva to prevent the bacteria from spreading.

-At the end of the day, maintaining your oral health at home and regularly visiting the dentist will help keep gingivitis at bay.
+At the end of the day, whether you started reading this post wondering, “is gingivitis contagious,” or just needed a refresher on gum care, maintaining your oral health at home and regularly visiting the dentist will help keep gingivitis at bay.
 And if you live in the Twin Cities area, you have a trusted dental partner at Wayzata Dental.

 Our preventative care practices will help you maintain healthy teeth and gums.
 Schedule a cleaning today!